 Always moisturize your skin once you’re done shaving to replenish hydration.
 For dry skin, reach for emollient body butters or balms, like the La Roche-Posay Lipikar AP+ Moisturizer for Dry Skin, which is formulated with hydrating ingredients like shea butter and glycerin.

 If you experience razor burn, Dr. Bhanusali suggests running the affected area under cold water.
 “A quick thing you can do is apply cold water to constrict the blood flow in the areas and [temporarily] tighten up the pores,” he says.
 You can also ice the area for a few minutes to alleviate the discomfort.

 TIP 7: Try a Post-Shave Product

-If you frequently experience razor burn, you may want to invest in a post-shave product or razor bump cream that is formulated to help improve the skin’s appearance after hair removal.
+If you frequently experience razor burn, you may want to invest in a post-shave oil or razor bump cream that is formulated to help improve the skin’s appearance after hair removal.
 We suggest the Fur Ingrown Concentrate.